FISCO-BCOS/FISCO-BCOS-DOC/en/docs/introduction.md

 ## Architecture

-FISCO BCOS 2.0 adopts an integrated two-wing multi-engine architecture to achieve the horizontal expansion of system throughput, supports the rapid formation of consortium blockchain, and allows enterprises to build blockchains as conveniently as the WeChat group.
-Performance, security, operability, ease of use, and scalability have great advantages.
+In 2.0, FISCO BCOS innovatively proposed a "one-body, two-wing, multi-engine" architecture to achieve horizontal expansion of system throughput and greatly improve performance.
+It has industry in terms of security, operation and maintenance, ease of use, and scalability, and leading edge.

 ![](../images/architecture/plane.jpg)

+The 'One-body' refers to the group structure, supports the rapid formation of consortium blockchain, and allows companies to build chains as easily as chat groups.
+According to business scenarios and business relationships, enterprises can choose different groups to form data sharing and consensus of multiple different ledgers, thereby quickly enriching business scenarios, expanding business scale, and greatly simplifying the deployment and operation and maintenance costs of the chain.

+The 'two wings' refer to supporting parallel computing models and distributed storage, both of which bring better scalability to the group architecture.
+The former changes the method of serial execution in the order of transactions in the block, and executes transactions in parallel based on DAG (directed acyclic graph), which greatly improves performance.
+The latter supports enterprises (nodes) to store data in remote distributed systems, overcoming many limitations of localized data storage.

+'Multi-engine' is a summary of a series of functional features.
+For example, pre-compiled contracts can break through the performance bottleneck of EVM and achieve high-performance contracts; the console allows users to quickly master blockchain usage skills.

+The above features all focus on solving the pain points of technology and experience, provide more tool support for development, operation and maintenance, governance and supervision, make the system process faster and have higher capacity, and make the application operating environment safer and more stable.

 ## Core module